theaquamarine/windows-powershell-docs/docset/windows/netsecurity/set-netfirewallsetting.md

 ### -RequireFullAuthSupport
 Ignores key modules that do not support all of the authentication types present in a rule.
-If this parameter is set to True, then the behavior is the same as nextref_vista and Windows® 7, that the key modules that do not support the entire authentication set will be ignored.
+If this parameter is set to True, then the behavior is the same as nextref_vista and Windows??
+7, that the key modules that do not support the entire authentication set will be ignored.
 If this parameter is set to False, then the keying modules will try with the subset of configured authentication types that are allowed.

 ```yaml